tasosalvas/spdiu/doc/api.md

 <!-- Copyright (C) 2025 Tasos Alvas <tasos.alvas@qwertyuiopia.com> -->
 <!-- SPDX-License-Identifier: AGPL-3.0-or-later                    -->
-# The SPDIU API Manual
+# The SpdIU API Manual

 Just place a `local_tasks.py` in your SPDIO folder, and they will be loaded as invoke commands in the `u` namespace.